ComfortStall: an appropriately cushioned surface for equine musculoskeletal health

 The right riding surface is a critical component of equestrian sports.
 Those who slide their reiners, dance with their dressage horses and soar with their jumpers demand meticulously designed and researched arena bases and footing materials for their discipline, at home and in competition.

-Less-discussed but equally important is what horses stand on.
 Some lucky horses live as nature intended: outdoors with ample opportunity to move, and to do so on varied terrain.
 Most, however, spend much of their day confined to a stall.
 ComfortStall Flooring is designed to greatly improve the quality of these horses’ lives, with benefits to joint, respiratory and overall health, while boosting the odds of a good night’s sleep.

 The ComfortStall surface provides a degree of cushion that reduces wear and tear on joints while requiring the horse to make tiny muscle movements to maintain balance.
 This “proprioception” is essential to recovery from anything from a rigorous work-out to an injury or surgery.
 In human medicine, joint surgery patients are typically equipped with a post-op device that keeps the joint moving to facilitate healing.
 ComfortStall does that for horses 24/7, boosting blood flow and reducing inflammation.

 San Diego veterinarian and equine podiatry expert Mark Silverman, DVM MS, knows from his own two feet the benefit of standing on an appropriately cushioned surface.
 “Anytime we can control the substrate for those of us on our feet for a long time, it’s a good thing.
 If I’m in my shop, for example, standing on concrete versus a mat, there’s an energy vibration that goes through the entire skeleton.
 If you can dampen that, you dampen the concussive tendencies.”